Post

 }

-This file imports the C++ library liba from the file liba.hpp and calls the function funcA from the library in the main function.
+This file imports the C++ library liba from the file liba.cpp and calls the function funcA from the library in the main function.

 The import statement is used to import external modules or libraries into a Glu program.
-In this case, we import the liba module, which corresponds to the C++ library defined in the liba.hpp file.
-The :: operator is used to access functions and variables in modules.
+In this case, we import the liba module, which corresponds to the C++ library defined in the liba.cpp file.
+The namespace operator :: is then used to access functions and variables in the imported module.

 To compile the program, run the following command in the terminal.